rasputtim/queryql/README.md

 [![npm](https://img.shields.io/npm/v/@truepic/queryql?color=0f4484)](https://www.npmjs.com/package/@truepic/queryql)
 [![CircleCI](https://img.shields.io/circleci/build/github/TRUEPIC/queryql)](https://circleci.com/gh/TRUEPIC/queryql)

-This is the ES6 port from QueryQl.
+This is the ES6 port of QueryQl with hapi support.

 QueryQL makes it easy to add filtering, sorting, and pagination to your Node.js REST API through your old friend: the query string!

+The Original QueryQl does not added support for the hapi (version 19.0.0) query string format.
+This port adds this suport making QueryQl usable with happy and port all requires to imports making use of the mjs file type instead of the .js one.

+Maybe it will be usefull

 [Read our introductory article](https://medium.com/truepicinc/queryql-easily-add-filtering-sorting-and-pagination-to-your-node-js-rest-api-9222135c93ae) to learn more about why we wrote it and the problems it solves at [Truepic](https://truepic.com).